 We use only prescription hearing aids that are programmed specifically for your individual needs.
-Dr. Mills works continually to ensure that Carolina Hearing Doctors use a wide variety of hearing aids from many manufacturers.
+Dr. Mills works continually to ensure that Carolina Hearing Doctors use a wide variety of hearing aids from all major manufacturers.
 As a local and independent business, we are not owned or affiliated with any particular manufacturer.
 This gives us, and you, enormous flexibility in selecting the most beneficial hearing aids for your particular problem.

-Brands that we frequently use are Oticon, ReSound, Unitron Hearing, Phonak, Starkey Hearing Aids, Siemens, Widex, Sonic Innovations, and others.
+Brands that we frequently use are Oticon, ReSound, Unitron Hearing, Phonak, Starkey Hearing Aids, Widex.
 We’re well versed in the newest technology, including smartphone compatible and rechargeable hearing aids.
-We can also obtain almost any other brand that you may be interested in using.
+We can also service almost any other brand that you may be interested in using.

 Click here for some Frequently Asked Questions about hearing aids.